stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-alt.md

 ---

-## Required Winter Conference

-Each of you must attend a brief winter conference with me and our teaching assistant during the first two weeks of class.
-During this meeting we will discuss the [Fall Reflection and Review](/courses/writing-2/quarterly-review/) assignment you completed last term.

-The meeting is also designed to discuss any concerns that you may have about the fall term or any goals that you may have going forward into the winter term.
-If there are particular things you would like to work on in your writing, please come prepared to discuss them.

-{{< hint note >}}
-<span style="color: var(--independent)"><i class="fas fa-mitten"></i></span>  To sign up for a session, [use the schedule here](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).
-All meetings will be held in my office hour Zoom room (link in Canvas).

-{{< /hint >}}

----

 ## Students With Disabilities

 Students requesting disability-related accommodations and services for this course are required to register with Student Accessibility Services (SAS; [Getting Started with SAS webpage](https://students.dartmouth.edu/student-accessibility/students/working-sas/getting-started); student.accessibility.services@dartmouth.edu; 1-603-646-9900) and to request that an accommodation email be sent to me in advance of the need for an accommodation.
 Then, students should schedule a follow-up meeting with me to determine relevant details such as what role SAS or its [Testing Center](https://students.dartmouth.edu/student-accessibility/services/testing-center) may play in accommodation implementation.
 This process works best for everyone when completed as early in the quarter as possible.
 If students have questions about whether they are eligible for accommodations or have concerns about the implementation of their accommodations, they should contact the SAS office.
 All inquiries and discussions will remain confidential.